How do x-rays work?

-Most people are familiar with medical diagnostics and security x-ray systems but are unaware of their significant presence in the food, pharmaceutical and electronics industries where they are quietly working away 24/7 to ensure product quality.
+Most people, familiar with medical diagnostics and security x-ray systems, are unaware of their significant presence in the food, pharmaceutical and electronics industries where they are quietly working away 24/7 to ensure product quality.

 But how do x-ray systems actually produce an image and allow us to see foreign bodies and other product defects?